natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.Kpfw.%20Churchill%20(Germany).md

 * Good penetration
 * Slow speed makes it easy to hit enemies after a shortstop
 * 30 individually fired smoke grenades, great for covering points and areas with smoke
+* Good gun depression
+* Has access to a low-speed stabilizer for firing on the move, pairs well with the vehicle's slow speed

 '''Cons:'''